-Add a little touch of interior design in your sewing room organization skill with this nifty hack.
-Make a framed thread holder to keep your threads in one place and to show the world how organized you are!
+Add a little touch of interior design into your sewing room with this nifty hack.
+Make a framed thread holder to keep your threads in one place, and to show the world how organized you are!

 6. Cardboard Trim Organization

 Trimmings, ribbons, and bias are better stored wound on something to make them easier to unspool.

 Cardboard is practically a free material you can use to wound strips and ribbons on.
 It’s also easier to store it since it isn’t bulky.
 Keep your extra bias tapes organized and in an accessible place with pieces of cardboard as spools.

 7. Button Jars